-The Grantee shall maintain the security of any information created under this Agreement that is identified or defined as "confidential" in Attachment A, Scope of Work.
-The Grantee shall not divulge to third Parties any confidential information obtained by the Grantee or its agents, distributors, resellers, subcontractors, officers or employees in the course of performing Agreement work.
+The Grantee shall not divulge to third parties any clearly marked confidential information obtained by the Grantee or its agents, distributors, resellers, subcontractors, officers or employees in the course of performing Grant work.
 To ensure confidentiality, the Grantee shall take appropriate steps regarding its personnel, agents, and subcontractors.
-The warranties of this paragraph shall survive the Agreement.
+The warranties of this paragraph shall survive the Grant.